 - 2. Do not position this product so that it is difficult to operate the Mains disconnecting device.
-See, "Emergency Mains Disconnection" on page 37". - 3.
-Before using the system, please follow and adhere to all warnings, safety, manual handling and operating instructions located either on the product or in this User Guide. - 4.
+See "Emergency Mains Disconnection" on page 33. - 3.
+Before using the system, please follow and adhere to all warnings, safety, manual handling and operating instructions located either on the product or in this manual. - 4.
 Keep this manual in a safe place for future reference. - 5.
 Users must be authorised and trained personnel only; otherwise this may result in personal injury, and/ or equipment damage and impaired system performance. - 6.
 There are no user-serviceable parts inside the product beyond those specified in the defined user accessible areas.
 Only authorised service personnel may service this equipment. - 7.
 This equipment has not been designed and manufactured for the medical diagnosis of patients. - 8.
 Protective earth is an integral part of the protection against electric shock in this product, and is provided via the earth pin of the external power supply.
 Ensure that this is plugged into the building earth system via the mains socket.
 Do not tamper with any of the earthing measures. - 9.
-Always disconnect the power supply from the product in the event that the top panel must be removed- for example, accessing the grating turret. - 10.
+Always disconnect the power supply from the product in the event that the top or bottom panels must be removed- for example, accessing the grating turret or electronics. - 10.
 Only the correctly specified mains supply should be used. - 11.
 Only the AC/DC external power supply provided with the product should be used. - 12.
 Only the power supply cord provided with the product should be used.
 Should this not be correct for your geographical area, contact your local Andor representative. - 13.
 Make sure the power supply cord is located so that it will not be subject to damage.
 If replacement of the detachable power supply cord is required, ensure replacement is of same type and rating. - 14.
-While running an experiment, keep the room temperature as stable as possible. - 15.
-Performance of the system may be adversely affected by rapidly changing environmental conditions or operation outside of the operating conditions specified in "SPECIFICATIONS" on page 59. - 16.
-Electromagnetic Compatibility: Class B. - 17.
+While running an experiment, keep room temperature as stable as possible. - 15.
+Performance of the system may be adversely affected by rapidly changing environmental conditions or operation outside of the operating conditions specified in "SPECIFICATIONS" on page 55. - 16.
+Electromagnetic Compatibility: This is a Class A product.
+In a domestic environment this product may cause electromagnetic interference, in which case the user may be required to take adequate measures. - 17.
 This product has been designed and tested to perform successfully in a normal (basic) electromagnetic environment, e.g. a typical life science test laboratory, as per the EU EMC Directive.
 It is not designed to operate in a harsh electromagnetic environment, e.g. close to the following equipment: EMI/RFI generators, electrostatic field generators, electromagnetic or radioactive devices, plasma sources, arc welders, x-ray instruments, intense pulsed sources, or other similar sources of high energy fields whose emissions are not within the normal range expected under the EU EMC Directive.